HAMDYII/ReactQuill-Chronicles/README.md

 ## Technologies & Design Approach

-Implements seamless navigation with React Router DOM to create a multi-page blog experience , Utilizes Axios for efficient data fetching, Integrates asynchronous requests to fetch blog post content from a designated API.
+Implements seamless navigation with React Router DOM to create a multi-page blog experience , Utilizes Axios for efficient data fetching, Integrates asynchronous requests to fetch blog post content from a designated API
 , Showcasing the use of CRUD operations to for making a dynamic user experience.